Open post

 PUBLIC DOMAIN

-Now concerned with the cold while waiting on deck, the Astors went into the gymnasium, taking seats on the mechanical horses.
+Having grown uncomfortable with the cold while waiting on deck, the Astors went into the gymnasium, taking seats on the mechanical horses.
 It was during this time that Titanic's First-Class Barber Augustus Weikman found Jack and fellow millionaire George Widener watching some other men have a go at the punching bags.

 The Colonel was also reportedly witnessed in the gymnasium slicing open a life-jacket with a pen knife to show his nervous wife the contents therein.